 While visiting their US flag, I noted the backdrop of the flag, a huge stone tablet that includes the following:

-…”Thou shalt love the Lord thy Go with all thy heart an with all they soul and with all thy mind.
-This is the first an great commandment and the second is like unto it, Thou shalt love they neighbor as thy self”.
+…”Thou shalt love the Lord thy God with all thy heart and with all thy soul and with all thy mind.
+This is the first great commandment and the second is like unto it, Love thy neighbor as thyself”.

 THE ONLY THING I HAVE TO SAY IN RESPONSE IS…